Phishing: Page hijacking

 Page hijacking involves redirecting users to malicious websites or exploit kits through the compromise of legitimate web pages, often using cross site scripting.
 Hackers may insert exploit kits such as MPack into compromised websites to exploit legitimate users visiting the server.
 Page hijacking can also involve the insertion of malicious inline frames, allowing exploit kits to load.
 This tactic is often used in conjunction with watering hole attacks on corporate targets.

-Calendar phishing
+QR code phishing (quishing)

-Calendar phishing involves sending fake calendar invitations with phishing links.
-These invitations often mimic common event requests and can easily be added to calendars automatically.
-To protect against this form of fraud, former Google click fraud czar Shuman Ghosemajumder recommends changing calendar settings to not automatically add new invitations.
+In "quishing" (QR code phishing), scammers exploit the convenience of QR codes to trick users into giving up sensitive data, by scanning a code containing an embedded malicious web site link.
+Unlike traditional phishing, which relies on deceptive emails or websites, quishing uses QR codes to bypass email filters and increase the likelihood that victims will fall for the scam, as people tend to trust QR codes and may not scrutinize them as carefully as a URL or email link.
+The bogus codes may be sent by email, social media, or in some cases hard copy stickers are placed over legitimate QR codes on such things as advertising posters and car park notices.
+When victims scan the QR code with their phone or device, they are redirected to a fake website designed to steal personal information, login credentials, or financial details.